mattahrens/data-101/docs/02-Collecting-and-displaying-data.md

 ## Concept

 ### How to collect data
 We now can build on our definition of data as a fact that is attributable to something and that can be compared by thinking about how to collect data.
-The process of collect data simply involves making a record of the facts that we want to use later on.
+The process of collecting data simply involves making a record of the facts that we want to use later on.
 Before we start collecting data, there are some important things to think about:

 - What is the main object that we are attributing the facts to -- a person, a country, etc.?
 - What facts do we want to collect?